 The large lounge tent is the social heart of the camp.
 This is where you'll rest between drives, chatting over a chilled drink or catching up with some reading.
 You'll be able to watch wildlife at the river.
 Outdoors there's a lovely swimming pool and a sundeck.
 Meals are generally eaten communally in the open air and at night you'll dine by candle and lamp light.

-Machaba Camp is open all year.
+Open: Machaba Camp is open all year.

-This is a malarial area.
+Health: This is a malarial area.

 Communication: There is limited Wi-Fi internet access near the office.